miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 area or theme, excluding typos and minor dialogue and text issues.

 General:
++Opened Ocean House, junkyard, basement and beachhouse after quest.
++Reopened coffee shop, library, crackhouse, garage and fishmarket.
++Opened museum and Giovanni Mansion after quests for Pisha's items.
++Updated some entries in some computers to reflect NPC fatalities.
 Made all enemies drop weapon except for balance or impossible cases.
 All illogical spawning and respawning is removed on several levels.
 Added widescreen support and fixed pause messages using engine.dll.